Mohit Suri: Other works

 Apart from his occupation as a director, Suri was the judge of Star Plus's dance reality series Nach Baliye 8 and formed EMI Records India, one of the best musical platforms in India, which produced singers like Yash Narvekar, Anushka Shahaney etc.

 Personal life

-In 2013, Suri married former Indian actress Udita Goswami.
-The couple have a son (b.
-2015) and daughter (b.
+In 2013, Suri married former Indian actress Udita Goswami in a private, traditional Punjabi wedding.
+The couple have a daughter (b.
+2015) and son (b.
 2018).